-If you’ve not recorded a podcast before you should spend next to nothing until you can convince yourself that you’ll be able to make a good go of it (we suggest starting with just Anchor).
+If you’ve not recorded a podcast before you should spend next to nothing until you can convince yourself that you’ll be able to make a good go of it.
 Then, as your experience grows, and as your momentum is maintained, you can upgrade.

 A good podcast episode lives within us all, but there’s a journey it must go on to get from your mind to the ears of your audience.
 We’ll outline the journey now, so you understand it clearly.